-Helping our customers get the right mental health support as early as possible.
+Helping our Group Income Protection customers get the right mental health support as early as possible.

-Step 2: One of our trained health professionals will contact you within 48 hours to understand your needs.
+One of our trained health professionals will contact you within 48 hours to discuss your needs.

 With stress and mental health problems becoming a growing concern in the workplace, it's important to know how best to support your employees and your business.